stormmind-ch/report/chapters/ch3_methodology/sub3_software.typ

   - and open-meteo APIs for weather data retrieval.
   This layer encapsulates all technical details and external dependencies, keeping the rest of the system decoupled from implementation concerns.

-  To support modular weather data retrieval, the Factory Pattern is employed in the _OpenMeteoWeatherFetcherFactory_.
+  To support modular weather data retrieval, the Factory Pattern is employed in the _OpenMeteoWeatherFetcherFactory_, which is shown in the lower half of @backend_infrastructure.
 This allows dynamic instantiation of the appropriate _WeatherFetcher_ implementation based on the request context.

   In addition, the Decorator Pattern is used to compose weather fetchers with different temporal scopes:
   The base fetcher retrieves current-week data.